CMU-17-214/f2023/assignments/hw3.md

 Santorini has very simple rules, but the game is very extensible.
 You can find the original rules [online](https://roxley.com/products/santorini).
 You can find a copy of the game in the common space of TCS Hall on campus.
 Beyond the actual board game, you can also find a mobile app that implements the game if you want to try to play it.

 In a nutshell, the rules are as follows: The game is played on a 5 by 5 grid, where each grid can contain towers consisting of blocks and domes.
 Two players have two workers each on any field of the grid.
 Throughout the game, the workers move around and build towers.
 The first worker to make it on top of a level-3 tower wins.
-Note that though the official rules require that if a player cannot further move any worker, they will lose, you do not need to automatically detect this winning condition in your solution.
+Note that though the official rules require that if a player cannot further move any worker, they will lose, **you do not need to automatically detect this winning condition in your solution**.
 You also don’t need to handle more than two players.

 As set up, both players pick starting positions for both their workers on the grid.
 (For simplicity, in Homework 3 and 6, *you can assume a player A always starts*).
 Players take turns.
 In each turn, they select one of their workers, move this worker to an adjacent unoccupied field, and afterward add a block or dome to an unoccupied adjacent field of their new position.
 Locations with a worker or a dome are considered occupied.
 Workers can only climb a maximum of one level when moving.
 Domes can only be built on level-3 towers.
 You can assume there are infinite tower/dome pieces to play.